david8zhang/guild-manager-v2/README.md

   - when activated, all hero's stats (except health) receive a 2x multiplier
   - lasts for 2 turns

-- better hero designs

-  - design a sprite for heroes in the game
+- design a sprite for heroes in-match v.s. heroes in roster

-## Future Features (ordered by priority)

 - Trades with other teams
 - Hero age, stat declines
 - Show scores of previous matches